gau-nernst/mlda-acad-recruitment/README.md

 ## Submission

-You will submit your Jupyter notebook with your work in it.
-You should note down your thought process in the notebook.
+You will submit your Jupyter notebook with your original work in it.
+You should note down your process in the notebook.
+Some pointers that you can include:

+- Your thought process
+- What you have tried; what worked and what didn't
+- Your results i.e. accuracy

 Note: